Meet the AsadoAdventure Team

-I currently have my own business making authentic Texan BBQ for delivery.
-Before that I worked at Strange Brewing, one of Argentina's trendiest microbreweries where I was in charge of the kitchen.
+I created a restaurant called Ribs Al Rio.
+Before that, I worked at Strange Brewing, one of Argentina's trendiest microbreweries, where I was in charge of the kitchen.

-I have travelled to many places in Europe, South America and the Middle East and met all kinds of people.
-I also enjoy paragliding and have been on a roadtrip across Patagonia visiting the best flying spots.
+I have traveled to many places in Europe, South America, and the Middle East and met all kinds of people.
+I also enjoy paragliding and have been on a road trip across Patagonia, visiting the best flying spots.

-In 2016 I became a food tour guide and that opened the door to meeting even more people and cultures while eating great food in the process.
-Walking the streets of BA between bites and talking about history and culture is one of my favorite things to do.
+In 2016 I became a food tour guide, which opened the door to meeting even more people and cultures while eating great food.
+Walking the BA streets between bites and talking about history and culture is one of my favorite things to do.

 I was born in Buenos Aires, and there's nothing that I enjoy more than walking around with our guests, discovering the street art and the food that it has to offer.
 I’m also happy to answer any questions about the city, the country or our culture.

 I love the asado ceremony.
-One doesn't grill for oneself, the asado always includes gathering with people you care for.
-Starting the fire, grilling the meat and the long chats in the aftermath, are all part of the ceremony.
+One doesn't grill for oneself; the asado always includes gathering with people you care for.
+Starting the fire, grilling the meat, and the long chats, are all part of the ceremony.

 The Asado Experience has allowed me to share it with people from all over the world.